CALL FOR ENTRIES

-Cinélatino 29èmes Rencontres de Toulouse invites directors and producers from Latin America to submit their films for selection for the XXIX edition of the festival, which will take place in Toulouse, France, from March 17th to 26th, 2017.
+Cinélatino - Rencontres de Toulouse invites directors and producers from Latin America to submit their films for selection for the XXXI edition of the festival, which will take place in Toulouse, France, from March 1622nd to 31st, 2019.
 Entries are open for fiction, documentary, art and experimental films in all full-length, medium-length and short films.

 Films related to Latin america directed by non-latinamerican directors can also participate to be selected for the out of competition sections.

 - Full-length, medium-length and short-films (documentary, feature, animation or experimental) :

 DECEMBER 10th 2018.